janielecustodio/janielecustodio.github.io/index.md

 Welcome!

+I am a Systems Engineering PhD Candidate at the George Washington University.
+My research focuses on using operations research to solve  stochastic nonconvex integer problems that arise in emergency response and supply chain networks.
+I also have experience in the areas of energy systems modeling, portfolio optimization, and transportation.

 This page contains a summary of my current and previous research projects, as well as my work experience, publications, past and upcoming conferences.

 # Education